-This will be a collection of some simple tips and techniques that I have learned over the years and use regularly.
+This will be a collection of some simple tips and techniques that I have learned from others or by myself over the years and use regularly.

 Quick way to make a radius grooving tool - 27-03-2017